 Bacillus subtilis is a rod-shaped microbe in charge of battling plant disease and pests.
-It is also a key player when it comes to boosting phosphorus intake. (here we could link to the phosphorus blog article when it’s up) He’ll keep your plants safe from anything that could potentially make them weaker.
+It is also a key player when it comes to boosting phosphorus intake.
+He’ll keep your plants safe from anything that could potentially make them weaker.
 It is a resilient little being, that can survive pretty tough climates, as well as high altitudes.
-B. Subtilis prefers to locate itself in the upper areas of plant soil.
+B. subtilis prefers to locate itself in the upper areas of plant soil.

 Glomus intraradices is a fungi that penetrates the cells of plant roots with tree-like structured (arbuscular) organs.
 This microbe is vital to healthy plant growth and increased yield because it works to actively promote the exchange of sugars and nutrients with the host plant.
 It is especially handy at helping out with phosphorus intake.
 Essentially, it builds the “highways” between the plants and the sugars and nutrients available in the soil.